zahrawou/ultrasonic-radar/README.md

 # What is this ?
-This is an ultrasonic radar project, running an embedded Linux in a SoC, using a single python file, the graphics are drawn onto the Linux framebuffer and can be accessed via VPN client.
+A compact ultrasonic radar implementation running on an embedded Linux SoC, featuring a single Python file architecture that renders graphics directly to the Linux framebuffer with remote access capability via VNC client.

 [![Watch the video](https://img.youtube.com/vi/6gdzUYV3WLg/0.jpg)](https://www.youtube.com/watch?v=6gdzUYV3WLg)